jen20/packer-vagrant-templates/README.md

 A variety of minimal Packer templates for Vagrant boxes for VMWare Fusion/Desktop, written in JSON5.

 Use [cfgt](github.com/sean-/cfgt) to convert JSON5 into JSON for Packer.
+A generated version of the JSON is included for use with Atlas, though not all boxes are likely to build correctly with Atlas (specifically those which do perfectly acceptable but unusual things with network interfaces).

 ### SmartOS - Global Zone